dzmitry-lahoda/NetStack/README.md

 1. Size of data on the wire
 2. Memory allocation and copy
 3. Raw operations performance
-4. Customizeablity and partial code reuse
+4. Malleability and partial code reuse
 5. Code readability and maintainability

 Optimized for heterogenous data in one packet, not stream of same data in each packet.
-Optimized for games, may be usable in robotics and iot.
+Optimized for games, may be usable in high end CPU in robotics and iot processors.
+Optimized for 64 bits CPU and vectorized compilers.
 Not optimized for big data or large data compression-storage.
+Not optimized for very low memory very low end very low bits devices.

 ## Not
   - No fluent interface as it adds performance overhead.